jruydemir/recipes/breakfast/oat_porridge.md

 Preparation
 ===========
+#### Pressure Cooker
-1. Mix all three in your rice cooker, cook on porridge setting until it's a the desired consistency.
+1. Mix all ingredients in your rice cooker, pressure cook for 11 minutes and let depressure naturally.

-2. Store in a sealed container.
-You've got food all week.
+2. Mix well & store in a sealed container.
+You've got breakfast for two weeks

+#### Stovetop
+1. Add water and boullion to pot and bring to a boil.
+Add oats, lower heat, and cover.
+Stir occasionally for 20-30 minutes or longer until tender.

 Notes
 =====

+* If you really just want sweet oats follow the same instructions but omit the boullion.
+Sub half the water for milk.
+Add sugar or other sweet ingredients at the end.